 Based on a comprehensive knowledge of the most current and effective techniques for addressing complex issues, mood disorders, and psychological challenges, I draw from a selection of proven techniques to incorporate what is most helpful for each individual to bring comprehensive change to a wide range of these personal life challenges to achieve a successful outcome.
 With dynamic feedback, insightful observation, and ongoing support, individuals, couples, and families learn to dramatically improve communication skills, bring resolution to conflicts, and deepen the relationships that bind all of us together.

 Many of the methods I introduce to you are based on cognitive-behavioral therapies.
-Cognitive (our thoughts and how we think them), and behavioral (the actions we take in reaction and response to them), Therapy is active and energizing in its approach and may be different than your previous experiences in treatment with other therapists.
+Cognitive (our thoughts and how we think them), and Behavioral (the actions we take in reaction and response to them), Therapy is active and energizing in its and may be different than your previous experiences in treatment with other therapists.

 Those who have never experienced therapy before may have the expectation that all therapists work in the same manner.
 In fact, there are numerous forms of therapy and not all of them involve lying on a couch and digging around in your childhood searching for the answers to current pain in past hurts.